Making the Switch From Independent Living

 Watching a friend or loved one deal with the challenges of aging can be difficult, primarily if that person is used to living independently.

-If you're a caregiver for an older person who is transitioning to a more dependent lifestyle, there are several issues that you'll want to consider.
+If you are a caregiver for an older person who is transitioning to a more dependent lifestyle, there are several issues that you'll want to consider.

-Some of the leading older adult care issues include:
+- Some of the leading long-term care planning issues include:

-- Whether that person can remain in their home
+- Whether the older person can remain in their home or requires nursing home care

 - Financial or daily activity assistance from family members